See The Hamilton Projects updated Jobs Gap Calculator to estimate different assumptions of job growth and recovery.

 A New Approach to the Jobs Gap Analysis

 Another change with this month’s analysis is how we track the pace of recovery.
 Previously, we showed how long it would take for the jobs gap to close under alternative assumptions about the future pace of job growth, with these assumptions drawn from historical patterns.
-Specifically, we provided projections for employment growing at the average monthly rate for the best year of job creation in the 2000s, the average monthly rate for the best year of job creation in the 1990s, and the best month of job creation in the 2000s.
-However, it has become increasingly clear that these assumptions are outside the reasonable range of expected job growth.
-Instead, we now show job growth under assumptions based on the current recovery.
-In particular, the dashed lines project job growth at either 176,000 jobs per month, the average rate since the jobs recovery began in March 2010, or 214,000 jobs per month, the average rate of job growth over the preceding 12 months.
-Under average growth since March 2010, it will take until June 2018 to close the jobs gap; under the more optimistic growth of the last 12 months, the economy will reach pre-recession employment levels in August 2017.
+Specifically, we provided projections for employment growing at the average monthly rate for the best year of job creation in the 2000s, the average monthly rate for the best year of job creation in the 1990s, and the best single month of job creation in the 2000s.
+However, it has become increasingly clear that these assumptions are outside of the reasonable range of expected job growth.
+Instead, we now show job growth under assumptions based on the current recovery, and will update these assumptions monthly as new information becomes available.
+In particular, the dashed lines project monthly job growth at either the average rate since the jobs recovery began in March 2010 (currently 179,000 jobs per month), or the average rate of job growth over the preceding 12 months (currently 228,000 jobs per month).
+Under average growth since March 2010, it will take until February 2018 to close the jobs gap; under the more optimistic growth of the last 12 months, the economy will reach pre-recession employment levels in January 2017.

 Refining the Methodology